 Fortov's loud laughter broke him out of such gloomy musings.
 His older brother didn't have such problems, that's for sure.
 Like always, he was cheerful, sociable, and had a smile that could light up the world.
 The people he was surrounded with were clearly enthralled with him, and he stood out among them at first glance, despite having the same thin build that Zorian did.
 He just had that kind of presence around him.
 He was like Daimen in this way, only Daimen had actual skills to back up his charm.

 He scoffed, shaking his head.
-Zorian didn't know for sure how Fortov had been accepted into a supposedly elite institution like Cyoria's magical academy, but he strongly suspected Father had greased a few hands to get Fortov in.
+Zorian didn't know for sure how Fortov had been accepted into a supposedly elite institution like Cyoria's magical academy, but he strongly suspected Father had greased a few palms to get Fortov in.
 It wasn't that Fortov was stupid, so much as lazy and completely unable to focus on a task, no matter how critical.
 Not that most people knew that, of course – the boy was charming as hell, and very adept in sweeping his inadequacies under the metaphorical rug.

 His father always joked that Fortov and Zorian each got a half of Daimen in them: Fortov got his charm, and Zorian his competence.

 Zorian had never liked his father's sense of humor.